mhoehle/hoehleatsu.github.io/_posts/2017-02-06-onomastics.md

 By summing the `count` column it becomes clear that in total, 69525 names were registered in Berlin 2016 (35620 boys and 33905) girls.
 The proportion of boy names is 51.2%.
-One caveat with the Berlin statistic is the fact that, if a child is given several first names, each name is counted once in the statistic.
-Hence, the above total sum is actually higher than the number of kids born 2016 (roughly 38,030 in 2015, official 2016 number not available yet).
+One caveat with the
+Berlin name statistic is that, if a child is given several first names, each name is counted once in the statistic.
+Hence, the above total sum is actually higher than the number of kids born 2016 (38,030 in 2015, official 2016 number not available yet).
 Despite of the
 potential problems with multiple names per kids, the empirical boy fraction in the data is close